vnatovskigg/Quote-Market-Stocks/README.md

 ## TODO

-[] Make a spinner component for loading things
+[] Customize news-feed scroll bar
 [] Use the whole width of the screen to fill content [] Make modal pop-up effect
 [] Edit the aside to make it more dinamic
 [] Make search bar appear beneath nav on mobile view [] Add graphs!!!
+[X] Make a spinner component for loading things
-[x] Make news section in pages or scroll-loading
+[X] Make news section in pages or scroll-loading
-[x] Make an aside component for storing indices, commodities, stocks, etc.
+[X] Make an aside component for storing indices, commodities, stocks, etc.

 ## About my Project